-- (5) The probability of default factor for unrated incorporated banks must only be used for counterparties that are banks who are incorporated in the Isle of Man and licensed under the Financial Services Act 2008 to conduct deposit taking activity, that do not have an assigned credit quality step. - (6) If a letter of credit, a guarantee or an equivalent arrangement is provided to fully secure an exposure of the insurer and this arrangement complies with regulation 65, the provider of that letter of credit, guarantee or equivalent arrangement may be considered as the counterparty on the secured exposure for the purposes of assessing the probability of default of a counterparty. - (7) Where the insurer has made an uncollateralised loan to an undertaking within the same corporate group, where that undertaking has not been assigned a credit rating, but the parent of the group does have a credit rating, the insurer can use the rating of the parent when assessing the probability of default of the counterparty, but only when that undertaking is substantially acting as the treasury function for the group. - (8) For unrated counterparties that are part of the same corporate group as the insurer, where there is a non-public rating available that could be used to assign a credit quality step then the insurer may use that rating, subject to obtaining approval from the Authority. - (9) Where a reinsurance contract has a legally enforceable cut-through liability clause, or similar binding agreement, to a retroceding insurer, the insurer may use the credit quality step of the retroceding insurer when determining the probability of default.
+(7) If a letter of credit, a guarantee or an equivalent arrangement is provided to fully secure an exposure of the insurer and this arrangement complies with regulation 65, the provider of that letter of credit, guarantee or equivalent arrangement may be considered as the counterparty on the secured exposure for the purposes of assessing the probability of default of a counterparty.

-(10) The probability of default factors (referred to as 'PDF' in the table below) for use in regulation 38(17) are -
+- (8) Where the insurer has made an uncollateralised loan to, or holds a deposit or investment in, an undertaking within the same corporate group, where that undertaking has not been assigned a credit rating, but the parent of the group does have a credit rating, the insurer can use the rating of the parent when assessing the probability of default of the counterparty, but only when that undertaking is substantially acting as the treasury function for the group.28 - (9) For unrated counterparties that are part of the same corporate group as the insurer, where there is a non-public rating available that could be used to assign a credit quality step then the insurer may use that rating, subject to obtaining approval from the Authority. - (10) Where a reinsurance contract has a legally enforceable cut-through liability clause, or similar binding agreement, to a retroceding insurer, the insurer may use the credit quality step of the retroceding insurer when determining the probability of default. - (11) The probability of default factors (referred to as 'PDF' in the table below) for use in regulation 38(17) are -